mandrek44/Scripl/README.md

         -is-temp: indicates that source is temporary file and can be deleted.

 ## Using without command line
-You can you scripl without command line - just run the 'scripl setup -service -shell' in Administrator Command Line.
+You can use Scripl without command line - just run the `scripl setup -service -shell` in Administrator Command Line.
 This will install Scripl Windows Service, and will add "Edit" option in the exe file context menu.